 Prevention tip for men

-Urinating frequently and completely, to empty your bladder each
+- Urinating frequently and completely, to empty your bladder each time.

 Self-treatment of recurrent UTIs